Huskarhero/django-shop/docs/tutorial/quickstart.rst

 This runs the demo for :ref:`tutorial/commodity`.

-.. note:: The first time, **django-SHOP** renders a page, images must be thumbnailed and cropped.
+.. note:: The first time, **djangoSHOP** renders a page, images must be thumbnailed and cropped.
 	This is an expensive operation which runs only once.
 Therefore please be patient, when loading pages for the first time.